 In September 2017, the Board approved opening a public process to execute PCE local programs.
 PCE issued a Request for Proposals for Community Pilots on June 21, 2018.
 Any individual, organization, and municipality were eligible to submit a proposal for consideration.
 Funding up to $75,000 has been offered to pilot projects up to 18 months of duration.
 It is anticipated that up to 6 projects may be selected.

-PCE is evaluating these proposals on the basis of the following criteria:
+PCE evaluated these proposals on the basis of the following criteria:

 - Accelerates GHG reductions and renewables

 Delivers clear quantifiable GHG reductions and/or renewables in a cost-effective manner.